wso2/docs-open-banking/en/docs/get-started/dynamic-client-registation.md

     3. Restart the Identity Server.

-    4. If you are using an **API Manager at U2 level 4.0.0.102**, disable the Resident Key Manager:
+    4. If you are using an **API Manager at U2 level 4.0.0.102 or above**, disable the Resident Key Manager:
         1. Open the `<APIM-HOME>/repository/conf/deployment.toml` file.
         2. Disable `[apim.key_manager]` configurations by commenting them out: